 Rosemary Jenkinson is a short story writer and playwright from Belfast.
 Her plays have been performed in Dublin, Edinburgh, New York and Washington DC.
 Her latest play, Love or Money, produced by c21, is opening at the Lyric and touring from February until mid-March 2016.
 Her first collection of short stories, Contemporary Problems Nos.
 53 & 54, was published by Lagan Press and a new collection, Aphrodite’s Kiss, will be published by Whittrick Press in 2016.

 Caroline Johnstone is from County Down and moved to Ayrshire [Scotland] some twenty years ago.
-Currently working for a charity that transforms students’ life chances, she hopes to return to the world of HR before an adventure taking her to Dubai.
-She also dares people to be happier and is a poet, a writer and leads journaling workshops all over Scotland.
-[Caroline will be celebrating Women Aloud NI 2016 by hosting an event in Prestwick!]
+She is returning to the world of HR after working for a charity that transformed students’ life chances.
+She also dares people to be happier and is a poet, a writer and leads journaling and happiness/well-being classes all over Scotland.

 Maura Johnston is a writer from Moneymore in County Derry.
 She has written short stories, poetry and work on children’s literature.
 Her work has appeared in Fortnight; The Honest Ulsterman; The Sunday Tribune and Belfast Review.
 Her collection is called ‘Just Suppose’.